raiden-network/raiden/docs/red_eyes_mainnet_tutorial.rst

 Joining a token network
 ==============================
 The first thing we need to do is to join a token network.
-In this case we want to join the Raiden token (`RDN <https://etherscan.io/token/0x255Aa6DF07540Cb5d3d297f0D0D4D84cb52bc8e6>`_) network.
+In this case we want to join the (`W-ETH <https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2>`_) network.

-*Note*: 1 RDN == 2**18 Rei.
-For the sake of readability and simplicity all token values in this tutorial are denominated in Rei and not RDN.
+*Note*: 1 W-ETH == 2**18 wei.
+For the sake of readability and simplicity all token values in this tutorial are denominated in wei and not W-ETH.

 In order to do so, we need the address of the token and the initial amount of tokens that we want to join the network with:

 .. http:example:: curl wget httpie python-requests

-    PUT /api/1/connections/0x255Aa6DF07540Cb5d3d297f0D0D4D84cb52bc8e6 HTTP/1.1
+    PUT /api/1/connections/0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2 HTTP/1.1
     Host: localhost:5001
     Content-Type: application/json